Solcany/latent_space_cartography_web/src/content/headless_project/index.md

 headless: true
 ---

-**This website is dedicated to the 6 months long artistic research project Latent Space Cartography.
-The purpose of this website is to track the progress of the project and present the outputs.
-This project is work of Matus Solcany, for questions please reach out at matus.solcany@protonmail.com .
-This project is made possible with the support of Stimuleringsfonds.**
+**Latent Space Cartography is an ongoing research and data exploration project.**

 {{<imghp hpage="/headless_project" src="image/lsc_map.jpg" alt="b">}}

+### What

+I'm developing experimental interfaces for exploration of latent spaces of image generating neural networks.
+A popular example of such network is the face generating [StyleGAN3](https://www.youtube.com/watch?v=0zaGYLPj4Kk) model able to generate photo realistic portraits of non existing people.

+Latent space can be thought of as the imagination space that holds the nummerical inspiration for all the possibile images that a network can generate.

 ### Why

+Latent spaces are hyperdimensional statistical spaces without any representation in the world.

-These networks are often presented and perceived through individual images they generate.
-In this project I will focus on representing the entire imagination space of a generative network.
-How can this numerical space be navigated meaningfully?
+These networks are often perceived through individual images they generate.
+In this project I will work on visualizing the entire imagination space of a generative network.
+Once visualised – how can this space be navigated meaningfully?
+In this space up, down, left and right mean very little.
+Moving in one direction in this space might represent images of dogs whereas the opposite direction cats.
 Can this space be represented metaphorically as a forest, a labyrinth or a synthetic gallery?

-During the development of these prototypes I will draw inspiration from experimental video games, interactive data visualizations and non-linear interactive fiction.

-### What
+### How

-These networks are often presented and perceived through individual images they generate.
-In this project I will focus on representing the entire imagination space of a generative network.
-How can this numerical space be navigated meaningfully?
-Can this space be represented metaphorically as a forest, a labyrinth or a synthetic gallery?

-During the development of these prototypes I will draw inspiration from experimental video games, interactive data visualizations and non-linear interactive fiction.
+By building a series of small interactive prototypes I aim to develop my own intuition for the sense of scale, direction, and methods of exploration of latent spaces.
+I draw inspiration from experimental video games, interactive data visualizations and non-linear interactive fiction.

+This website serves as a journal for documenting this journey.

+### Who

+I'm [Matúš Solčány](https://matussolcany.com) a digital designer and creative coder.
+In my work I create interactive experiences and interfaces for exploration and navigation of emerging digital landscapes.

+This project is made possible with the support of [Creative Industries Fund NL](https://stimuleringsfonds.nl/en/).